h2o/h2o/deps/mruby/doc/guides/mrbgems.md

 ```

 In case your GEM has more complex build requirements you can use
-the following options additionally inside your GEM specification:
+the following options additionally inside of your GEM specification:

 * `spec.cc.flags` (C compiler flags)
 * `spec.cc.defines` (C compiler defines)